dalibyte/VisionChat/Usage.md

 - [Running the Script](#running-the-script)

 ## Prerequisites
+Before you start, make sure you have the following:
-- Ensure you have Python installed on your system.
+- Python installed on your system.
-- An OpenAI API Key is required.
+- An OpenAI API Key.
+You can get it by signing up at [OpenAI](https://beta.openai.com/signup/).
-- Tesseract OCR should be installed.
+- Tesseract OCR installed.
+You can download it from [here](https://github.com/tesseract-ocr/tessdoc).
+-
 ## Installation
 Before running VisionChat, you need to install the necessary dependencies.
-In the project's root directory, you'll find a script named `install_dependencies.sh` that will do this for you.
+In the project's root directory, you'll find a script named `requirements.sh` that will do this for you.

 Open your terminal, navigate to the project directory, and run the following command to make the script executable and install the dependencies:
 ```sh